dskliarov/example_repo/README.md

 The "Saga" service add distributed transaction features to the system.
 The Service allow to manage a long running transaction - a transaction, which potentially could take days and even months to complete.

-The Service is store the state of the running `saga` into the `event store` and enable tracking of the timeout of the current step.
+The Service stores the state of the running `saga` into the `event store` and enable tracking of the timeout of the current step.
 The `saga` could be in 2 possible states: an **idle or a **process.
  - The **idle state - is a state of waiting for any commands addressed to the saga.
  - When the Service processing the command addressed to the specific saga, it will read a state from the database,